 In 2017, a study of microplastic pollution along the shores of the Hudson River in New York state found that the river carries around 150 million plastic microfibers into the Atlantic ocean every day.
 These plastic fibers are being eaten by zooplankton and other species such as sea cucumbers, shore crabs, and lugworms, and they are affecting the development of crabs.
 They have also been found in fish being sold in markets, in wild fish, in farmed and wild mussels, oysters, chicken, in sea salt and even in beer, honey, and cane sugar.

 We already know that we eat, drink, and breathe microplastics, as described above in the effects of microfibers in the environment.
-Furthermore, preliminary studies have concluded that plastics can enter the human bloodstream and cross barriers within the human placenta, possibly exposing the developing fetus to these particles.
-Plastic particles are likely to be absorbed by human tissue.
+Furthermore, animal studies have shown that plastics can enter the bloodstream and cross barriers such as the placenta, exposing the developing fetus to these particles.
+Whether this happens in humans is still unknown, but is currently being investigated by researchers at Utrecht University.

-We hope to unearth answers to these questions in the coming year through the Plastic Health Coalition.
+Researchers of the ZonMw program ‘Microplastics & Health’ hope to unearth answers to these questions.
 Three studies on the repercussions of the inhalation of micro-and nanoplastics have been approved by ZonMw, and each has a unique research question.
-You can read the full abstracts of the research here.
+You can read the full abstracts of the research here and the Plastic Health Coalition will regularly report on these projects.

 - Are microplastics which have been exposed to exhaust gasses and cigarette smoke more harmful to our lungs than microfibers which have not been exposed to these pollutants?
 (Prof. dr. Barbro Melgert – RUG)